xwq610728213/SuccinctEdge/README.md

 CMake version 3.14 is required.
 [Succinct Data Structure Library(sdsl)](https://github.com/simongog/sdsl-lite), which is required for compilation, already exists in `lib` and `ìnclude`, if there is a problem, please install manually. <br>

     make

+An executable file named `succinct_edge` will be generated.

 ## Run the test